pierreaubert/confiture/README.md

 # Confiture Protocol Specification in Quint

-This project contains a part of the formal specification of the JAM (Join-Accumulate Machine) protocol written in Quint, a modern specification language based on TLA+.
+This project contains a specification of the JAM (Join-Accumulate Machine) protocol written in Quint, a modern specification language based on TLA+.

 ## Overview